mikeferguson/stm32/README.md

 #STM32 Sandbox
 This is a sandbox full of stuff/garbage for the STM32.

+This repository is currently using:
+ * CMSIS v2.10, although the directory structure has been modified to be more like CMSIS v3.00.
+ * STM32F4xx_StdPeriph_driver, v1.0.1

 #Setup of development environment (12.04)

 ## Grab gcc-based toolchain